 In order to help decrease the spread of COVID-19, City of Westland Administrative Offices are closed to the public through April 13, 2020.
 Please review our online services and department contact emails and phone numbers located on our website.
 City staff will still be responding to emails and voicemails as quickly as possible.
 There are also two drop boxes located at City Hall for bill payments (no cash please) and document drop offs that will be checked daily.
 Thank you for your patience in this unprecedented challenging time and please stay healthy.

-The Westland Police Department currently fields two canine teams, Officer Michael Little with his partner "Hemi" and Officer Derek Trosper with his partner "Narco".
-Canine Narco has been in service since 2012 while Canine Hemi was just acquired in 2014.
+The Westland Police Department currently fields one canine team Officer Derek Trosper with his partner "Narco".
+Canine Narco has been in service since 2012.

-Both Canines are fully trained, multi-purpose German Shepherds and are certified through the National Association of Professional Canine Handlers (NAPCH) and K-9 ATF.
-Hemi and Narco are trained in obedience, narcotic detection, building searches, evidence searches, area searches, tracking, and handler protection.
+Canine Narco is fully trained, multi-purpose German Shepherd and is certified through the National Association of Professional Canine Handlers (NAPCH) and K-9 ATF.
+Narco is trained in obedience, narcotic detection, building searches, evidence searches, area searches, tracking, and handler protection.

-Prior to certification with NAPCH and K-9 ATF, Officer Little and Officer Trosper were required to complete a four month training academy with their canine partners.
-Each team was required to pass an extensive certification course as part of this training.
-Each canine team continues to train weekly to maintain their skills.
+Prior to certification with NAPCH and K-9 ATF, Officer Trosper was required to complete a four month training academy with their canine partners.
+The team was required to pass an extensive certification course as part of this training.
+The canine team continues to train weekly to maintain their skills.
 Weekly training consists of life-like scenarios which officers may come across while on patrol.

-Officer Little and Officer Trosper along with their canine partners are available for public demonstrations with schools, churches or other community groups.
+Officer Trosper along with his canine partner are available for public demonstrations with schools, churches or other community groups.
 If you have any questions about the canine program or would like to request a demonstration please contact Deputy Chief Brian Miller at (734)467-3529